bodsch/ansible-fail2ban/README.md

 # Ansible Role:  `fail2ban`

-An Ansible Role that installs and configure fail2ban 2.x on Debian/Ubuntu, RHEL/CentOS,
-ArchLinux and ArtixLinux (mabybe also on other `openrc` based Systemes).
+An Ansible Role that installs and configure fail2ban 2.x on Debian/Ubuntu, ArchLinux and ArtixLinux (mabybe also on other `openrc` based Systemes).

+---

+> Further development of this Ansible role has been moved to Collection [bodsch.core](https://github.com/bodsch/ansible-collection-core).
+> **This repository will therefore no longer be actively maintained.**

+---

 [![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/bodsch/ansible-fail2ban/main.yml?branch=main)][ci]
 [![GitHub issues](https://img.shields.io/github/issues/bodsch/ansible-fail2ban)][issues]